ebribi/linux-blog/content/posts/whyhugo.md

 ## Hugo vs. Jekyll and GitHub Pages

 From what I read, Jeykll is the native, go-to option for hosting static sites on GitHub Pages.
 I opted for Hugo instead because it would be less automated and force me to get familiar with using git locally.
+At this stage in my programming journey, challenging myself is a massive investment that I've already seen start to pay off.

+Another feature of Hugo that make it a strong decision down the line: it's  **fast**.
+Being written in Go and distributed a single executable makes means Hugo rebuilds my site quick.
+This might not be a huge deal now when I only have a couple of pages, but should the size of my blog grow, speed will matter.

 I created 2 repositories in my GitHub: [one](https://github.com/ebribi/linux-blog) to store my source code, and [the other](https://github.com/ebribi/linuxnoob) to deploy the site.

-### Lesson #1 - You only get 1 .github.io
+## Lesson Learned - You only get 1 .github.io

-And it must be your username.
+And it must be your GitHub username.
 For me, this is `ebribi.github.io`.
 I restarted this project 3-4 times because I named the repository `linuxnoob.github.io` thinking that I could `.github.io` to my heart's desire.
 Sadly, you can't.
 So instead, the base URL is `ebribi.github.io/linuxnoob`.
 Any other sites I host with GitHub Pages that isn't `ebribi.github.io` will have a base URL of `ebribi.github.io/[repo-name]`.

 ## Setting Up